UX Design & Product Case Studies

 - Role: UX designer leading the in-app payment experience design.

 - Process: Researched payment patterns, designed and tested wireframes and mockups, collaborated cross-functionally, and released incrementally with analytics.
-All designs took into account desktop and mobile views.
+All designs were designed for both desktop and mobile views.

 - Outcome: Launched self-serve in-app payments, reducing sales friction and enabling future licensing features.